-The absence of the Area Agency on Aging would result in the elimination of critical support and in-home services for 6,000± older consumers that enable dependent elders to remain in their home; 15,000 seniors would no longer have access to socialization, education, entitlement information and assistance, etc.; and 2,500 frail elders would be without nutritional sustenance via home-delivered meals.

-As the central agency responsible for protecting children by investigating cases of neglect and abuse and providing support services to children and families, CYF is responsible for some of the most vulnerable members of our community.
-If services were to be eliminated, the capacity to address issues of child neglect and abuse would be drastically reduced, and children's welfare would be directly and adversely impacted.

-Given that OBH ensures the delivery of publicly funded mental health and drug and alcohol prevention, intervention, treatment, support and recovery-oriented services, the individuals who use these services would be negatively impacted by the elimination of OBH.
+- The absence of the Area Agency on Aging would result in the elimination of critical support and in-home services for 6,000± older consumers that enable dependent elders to remain in their home; 15,000 seniors would no longer have access to socialization, education, entitlement information and assistance, etc.; and 2,000 frail elders would be without nutritional sustenance via home-delivered meals. - As the central agency responsible for protecting children by investigating cases of neglect and abuse and providing support services to children and families, Children, Youth and Families is responsible for some of the most vulnerable members of our community.
+If services were to be eliminated, the capacity to address issues of child neglect and abuse would be drastically reduced, and children's welfare would be directly and adversely impacted. - Given that the Office of Behavioral Health (OBH) ensures the delivery of publicly funded mental health and drug and alcohol prevention, intervention, treatment, support and recovery-oriented services, the individuals who use these services would be negatively impacted by the elimination of the OBH.
 Persons with addictive disorders and/or mental illness are at highest risk of severe public health related issues (including suicide ideation and substance overdose) homelessness, victimization, incarceration, unemployment, etc. It is expected the number of those in these conditions would significantly increase without access to needed services.

-Recognizing that the OCS provides essential services ranging from basic shelter to employment and information services, as well as, providing transportation to medical appointments for thousands of persons, early childhood services for low-income children, and distribution of lunch during the summer, the absence or reduction of service would compromise basic health and public welfare.
-Without this support, individuals and communities would lose essential services that help them meet their basic needs for housing, nutrition and transportation.

-Given the complexity of needs experienced by individuals with intellectual disabilities, OID provides a critical need for administering and coordinating countywide services.
+- Recognizing that the Office of Community Services (OCS) provides essential services ranging from basic shelter and homeless programs, as well as early childhood services for low-income children and after-school and summer enrichment programs, the absence or reduction of service would compromise basic health and public welfare.
+Without this support, individuals and communities would lose essential services that help them meet their basic needs for housing and assistance to transition out of poverty. - Given the complexity of needs experienced by individuals with intellectual disabilities, the Office of Intellectual Disability provides a critical need for administering and coordinating countywide services.
 A reduction or elimination of services would seriously compromise the acquisition of services for individuals and negatively impact a family's ability to sustain a quality of life.